 - Be sure not to let the walk become a stroll.
 You should still be challenging yourself and pushing yourself by extending your walking distance or by speeding up your time.

-2. Work Up a Sweat in Your Living Room
+2. Work Up a Sweat in Your Home Gym

-- Minimal cost.
-Consider picking up a few inexpensive pieces of equipment like a yoga mat, kettle bell, free weights or a resistance band.
+- Consider picking up a few inexpensive pieces of fitness equipment to complete your home gym -items like a yoga mat, kettle bell, jump rope, free weights, foam roller, strength sliders and a variety of resistance bands.
+You can purchase some of these items on the Beachbody SHOP tab.

 - Ideal for those who are intimidated by the gym and would like to perfect their form or routines before taking it out of the house